Comparative and International Education

 - Lehigh @ the United Nations - Experiencing the United Nations class blog!

-- Child Solider Crisis - We started our initiative on child soldiers as part of our Globalization and Education Equity course in the Comparative and International Education program at Lehigh University.
-Throughout the course we examined how the differences resulting from race, ethnicity, culture, language, class, and gender impact behavior and attitudes of individuals and are either reproduced or enacted by educational organizations and institutions.
+- Child Solider Crisis - CIE students started our initiative on child soldiers as part of our Globalization and Education Equity course in the Comparative and International Education program at Lehigh University.
+Throughout the course they examined how the differences resulting from race, ethnicity, culture, language, class, and gender impact behavior and attitudes of individuals and are either reproduced or enacted by educational organizations and institutions.
 We have studied and learned about numerous marginalized groups in education.
-Surprisingly, we did not come across much on child soldiers.
-We felt that their story was still somewhat unspoken.
+Surprisingly, they did not come across much on child soldiers.
+They felt that their story was still somewhat unspoken.

 - Comparative Education Review

 - European Educational Research Journal

 - Public Administration and Management